"I was delighted to take part in a clinical trial as it has the potential to really help others in the future.”

 Please note: In order to join a trial you will need to discuss it with your doctor, unless otherwise specified.

-Dr Richard Grundy
+Professor Richard Grundy

 Dr Maura Massimino

 Associazione Bianca Garavaglia